2022 UST Growling Tigers basketball team: UAAP statistics

-Summary
+Summary of games

 The rebuilding Growling Tigers were ranked last among the eight UAAP teams by ESPN Philippines with a C rating.
-Even with a good showing in their preseason tournaments, the loss of their veterans to ineligibility issues and the appointment of a new head coach puts a lot of uncertainties in the team's campaign this year.
-Sophomores Nic Cabañero and Paul Manalang, only a few months detached from their rookie season of the belatedly-ran Season 84 have now been thrust into the leadership roles in the absence of Joshua Fontanilla, Sherwin Concepcion and Bryan Santos.
+Even with a good showing in their preseason tournaments, the loss of their veterans to ineligibility issues and the appointment of a new head coach places a lot of uncertainties on the team's campaign this year.
+Sophomores Nic Cabañero and Paul Manalang are only a few months removed from their rookie season, but have now been thrust into the leadership roles in the absence of Joshua Fontanilla, Sherwin Concepcion and Bryan Santos.
 Cabañero had an impressive showing in the preseason, averaging 16.8 points per game in the PBA D-League, and 14.9 points per game in the Filoil EcoOil tournament.